YadavSumit2408/payment/README.md

 # Payment Gateway Using Flutter
  Razorpay Payment Gateway
- Use this Payment gateway in you Applications for Netbanking,Wallet,Google Pay and All types of UPI.
+ Use this Payment gateway in you Applications for Netbanking, Wallet,
+ Google Pay
+ and All types of UPI.

  <img src="assets/test.gif" alt="Gif here">